To submit an article online, and to check the status of your submission, you need to have an account with Journal of Cognition

 Submissions should be made electronically through this website.

 Once a submission has been completed, the submitting author is able to fully track the status of the paper and complete requested revisions via their online profile.

 Please ensure that you consider the following guidelines when preparing your manuscript.
 Failure to do so may delay the processing of your submission.

-Word limits are meant as guidelines and with some flexibility permitted.
+Note that word limits are meant as guidelines and some flexibility is permitted.
 All word limits include referencing and citation.

 Authors choose whether they want to be anonymous during peer review or not.
 Authors who want to ensure blind peer review should be careful to only list the title and abstract on the submitted manuscript file, not the author names, and to redact any other details within the manuscript that might reasonably lead to identification.